FortesSolutions/sql-unittest/README.md

 A package for writing unit tests for SQL queries.

+## Usage

+Basic idea behind the module is to simulate a databse instance to allow it to fill with mock tables and data relevant to the query being tested.
+Then, the test query can be run against this instance created and get the results.
+The module provides methods to test whether a record is present or not in the results and to test for the number of Following steps are required to write unit tests in mocha.

 ## List of Functions

 * instantiateDb() -> instantiate mock database.

   #####    Return
      Returns the database instance created.

 * createTable(databaseName, tableName, tableSchema) -> creates table in the database specified by databaseName.

   #####    Parameters
      databaseName -> should be the database instance created by instantiateDb function. tableName -> should be a string specifing the name of table to be created. tableSchema -> should be a JSON object with column names as keys and column data type as values.

 * insert(databaseName, tableName, data) -> inserts data in the database specified by databaseName

   #####    Parameters
      databaseName -> should be the database instance created by instantiateDb function. tableName -> should be a string specifing the name of table to be created. data -> should be an array of JSON objects with column names as keys and value of that column name as values for the JSON object.

 * execute(databaseName, testQuery, testQueryParameters) -> runs the testQuery with testQueryParameters

   #####    Parameters
      databaseName -> should be the database instance created by instantiateDb function.